weaversa/cryptol-course/labs/Demos/SAW/salsa20-ref/salsa20-ref.md

 ```

 **EXERCISE**: Is Galois's `salsa20.c` implementation portable w.r.t.
 endianness?
-Try compiling it with `-target` `mips64` and `mips64le` and
+Compile it with `-target` `mips64` and `mips64le` and see
-see if its verification script still succeeds.
+if its verification script still succeeds.

 A small win for encapsulation!
 Let's return to the verification effort.